dusan-zdravkovic/Docker-Project-1/README.md

 - Defined services for both the app and MySQL, specifying image, ports, volumes, environment variables, and working directory.
 - Used `docker compose up -d` to bring up the full stack with a single command.
 - Stopped and removed containers with `docker compose down`.
-- Demonstrated improved reproducibility and organization by replacing manual container startup steps with `docker compose`.
+- Replaced manual container management with Docker Compose to improve reproducibility, maintainability, and scalability.

 - Completed Docker section

-## SQL Setup
+## PostgreSQL SQL Practice

-- using postgres
+- Deployed a PostgreSQL container using the official image

-- Set up a PostgreSQL container using the official image, created a `users` table, and inserted multiple sample records for database testing and querying.
+- Created a `users` table and inserted sample records for querying and testing

-- Designed a `films` table with constraints (e.g., `CHECK` on `user_rating`) and inserted 20 sample movie records.
-Example:
+- Created a `films` table with constraints (e.g., `CHECK` on `user_rating`) and inserted 20+ movie records
   ```sql
   INSERT INTO films (title, release_date, price, rating, user_rating)
   VALUES ('Inception', '2010-07-16', 12.99, 'PG-13', 4.8);
   ```
-  Demonstrated querying techniques using `SELECT`, `LIMIT`, and `COUNT`.
+- Demonstrated SQL fundamentals using `SELECT`, `LIMIT`, `COUNT`, `JOIN`, and `UNION` queries

+## PostgreSQL ELT Pipeline

+- Built a Dockerized ELT pipeline with three coordinated services:
+  - `source_postgres`: seeded with schema and sample data
+  - `destination_postgres`: the target PostgreSQL instance
+  - `elt_script`: Python container that handles data transfer using `pg_dump` and `psql`

+- Defined orchestration via `docker-compose.yaml` and custom Dockerfile in `elt_script/`

+- ELT script workflow:
+  1. Waits for source DB readiness via `pg_isready`
+  2. Dumps `source_postgres` to `data_dump.sql`
+  3. Loads data into `destination_postgres` via `psql`

+- Result: clean, reproducible cross-database migration handled entirely in containers

+- Demonstrated real-world automation, error handling, and container communication in a production-style setup